YosefLab/Compass/docs/module_compass.rst

 Module-Compass Settings
 *************************

+**\-\-select-meta-subsystems** [FILE]

+    Invokes Module-Compass and computes Compass scores only for the meta-subsystems listed in the given file.

 COMPASS computes reaction scores for each reaction in the entire metabolic network, but in many cases users may only be interested in a given collection of subsystems (by which we refer to in this documentation as **meta-subsystems**) within the network.
-To invoke Module-Compass, run COMPASS with the flag ``--select-meta-subsystems [PATH_TO_META_SUBSYSTEMS_FILE]``.

 Meta-subsystems are defined in the user-provided textual file.
-An example input file is provided below:
+An example input file for RECON2 is provided below:

 .. code:: bash